The-going/evlproject/content/core/user-api/thread/_index.md

 - _stats_ gives statistical information about the CPU consumption of the thread, in the following order:

-  * the number of (forced) switches to in-band mode, which happens when a thread issues an in-band system call from an out-of-band context.
+  * the number of (forced) switches to in-band mode, which happens when a thread issues an in-band system call from an out-of-band context (ISW).
 This figure should not increase once a real-time EVL thread has entered its time-critical work loop, otherwise this would mean that such thread is actually leaving the out-of-band execution stage while it should not, getting latency hits in the process.

-  * the number of EVL context switches the thread was subject to, meaning the number of times the thread was given back the CPU after a blocked state.
+  * the number of EVL context switches the thread was subject to, meaning the number of times the thread was given back the CPU after a blocked state (CTXSW).
 This value _exclusively_ reflects the number of switches performed by EVL for resuming the thread in out-of-band mode, which excludes any context switch of the same thread due to in-band activity.

-  * the number of EVL system calls the thread has issued to the core.
+  * the number of EVL system calls the thread has issued to the core (SYS).
 Here again, only the EVL system calls are counted, in-band system calls from the same threads are tracked by this counter.

+  * the number of times the core had to wake up the thread from a remote CPU (RWA).
+This information is useful to find out thread placement issues on CPUs.
+The best situation is when the core can wake up threads directly from the CPU they were put to sleep, without inter-processor messaging (IPI) in order to force a remote CPU to re-schedule.
+Although this is not always possible, as multiple threads may have to synchronize from distinct CPUs, the lesser this number, the smaller the overhead caused by wake up requests.

   * the cumulated CPU usage of the thread since its creation, expressed as a count of nanoseconds.